DENT4207 Child and Adolescent Oral Health 2

 - This unit equips students with knowledge relating to clinical practice in the following domains: management of pulp and periapical diseases in temporary and mixed dentition; biomechanics of tooth movement; and orthodontic removable appliances.

 - Students are able to (1) describe the principles, technique and materials, and perform pulpotomy, apexification and apexogenesis; diagnose pulpal and periapical pathology in primary teeth; perform pulp treatment of vital and non-vital primary teeth and (2) discuss the biologic response to orthodontic force; explain the mechanics of delivery of orthodontic force; describe the mechanical principles in controlling root position; define and apply the principles of anchorage in appliance design to control and minimise unwanted tooth movement; describe and recognise different types of removable orthodontic appliances; describe and make correct appliance designs of the active Hawley type; select the correct wire size for active and retentive elements of active Hawley type appliances.

-- Typically this unit is assessed in the following ways: (1) practical exercises: orthodontics (20 per cent) and paediatric dentistry (20 per cent); (2) orthodontic written assessment; and (3) paediatric dentistry OSCE.
+- Indicative assessments in this unit are as follows: (1) practical exercises Orthodontics (20%) and Paediatric Dentistry (20%); (2) orthodontic written assessment; and (3) paediatric dentistry OSCE.
 Further information is available in the unit outline.